 External Reader smartcards can only be topped up with cash (€5 minimum) in the top-up machines located in the Copy Centre on Q Floor of the Boole Library and in Áras na Mac Léinn on the Ground floor foyer.

 All library users who require access to a Library Computer for research purposes must have a login.
 Please select this option in the application form if you require computer access.

 External Readers only have access to a limited number of PC's located on Q+1, Q+2, Q+3 and in Brookfield Library.
 Please ask Staff for directions, all other PC's are for UCC student use only.

 A Consultation Card entitles the External Reader to use Library materials within the precincts of the UCC Library and to avail of a study space.

-Each Registered User is entitled to borrow four items excluding short-loan books, identifiable by yellow labels on the spine and Open Reserve identifiable by blue labels on the spine.
+Each Registered User is entitled to borrow four items excluding short-loan books, identifiable by yellow labels on the spine and High Demand books identifiable by blue labels on the spine.
 Certain categories of material may only be used for consultation in the Library, i.e. reference works and periodicals.

 The normal loan period is 2 weeks - renewable twice, in person, online, by telephone and email, subject to recall if it is required in relation to academic courses or by another reader.